joao-arthur/joao-arthur.dev/src/lib/en-US/blog/interfaces.md

 - _Option_ data structure to handle present or absent values
 - _Result_ data structure to handle success or error values

-The _Option_ and _Result_ work like enums, so it is necessary to handle each case:
+The _Option_ and _Result_ are enums, so it is necessary to handle each case:

 ```rust
 pub fn create_user(